mahoney1/_older_fab-samples-work/commpaper-README.md

 </p>
 Once an issuing corporation becomes established in the commercial paper marketplace, it builds a high credit rating (risk affects how much of a premium investors seek and therefore discount accordingly) - in fact, it is often cheaper (for a blue chip company) to draw on a commercial paper than on a bank line of credit.
 But that rating reflects the issuer's ability to pay back on maturity.
 </p>
-I mentioned marketplace: even during the typical 6-9 month period, a commercial paper can be bought and sold multiple times, before the Commercial Paper reaches its maturity date.
+I mentioned marketplace: even during the typical 6-9 month period, a commercial paper can be bought and sold multiple times (its quoted, at the discounted price on money markets), before the Commercial Paper reaches its maturity date.
 On that date, the current investor (or owner) 'redeems' the paper bond with MagnetoCorp, the issuer and gets the face value of $5m.

 </details>